-12. (Coordination to be Fostered in Scholastic Matters)
+11. Coordination to be fostered in scholastic matters

 Cooperation is the order of the day.
 It increases more and more to supply the demand on a diocesan, national and international level.
-Since it is altogether necessary in scholastic matters, every means should be employed to foster suitable cooperation between Catholic schools, and between these and other schools that collaboration should be developed which the good of all mankind requires (36).
+Since it is altogether necessary in scholastic matters, every means should be employed to foster suitable co-Catholic operation between schools, and between these and other schools that collaboration should be developed which the good of all mankind reauires.

-From greater coordination and cooperative endeavor greater fruits will be derived particularly in the area of academic institutions.
-Therefore in every university let the various faculties work // m mutually to this end, insofar as their goal will permit.
-In addition, let the universities also endeavor to work together by promoting international gatherings, by sharing scientific inquiries with one another, by communicating their discoveries to one another, by having exchange of professors for a time and by promoting all else Charten les that is conducive to greater assistance.
+From greater coordination and cooperative endeaver greater fruits will be derived particularly in the area of academic institutions.
+Therefore in every university let the various faculties work mutually to this end, insofar as their goal will permit.
+In addition, let the universities also endeavor to work together by promoting international gatherings, by sharing scientific inquiries with one another, by communicating their discoveries to one another, by having exchange of professors for a time and by promoting all else that is conducive to greater assistance.
+Conclusion